-At Handelsturm.de, quality at every level is a top priority.
-Our products are made from natural materials like kapok, wood or even rice straw.
-We care about our future and therefore choose to use a lot of natural materials.
-Living, work, or relaxation spaces should be an extension of the natural world.
+Quality at every level is a top priority at Handelsturm.de.
+Our products are made from natural materials like kapok, wood and buckwheat.
+We care about the future and therefore choose to use a lot of sustainable natural materials.
+We dream of life, work, and relaxation spaces in harmony with nature.

 Kapok is a very light natural hollow fibre, from the fruit of the Kapok tree.
-It has some great advantages over other filling materials for pillows: Kapok has a heat and moisture regulating effect.
+It has some great advantages over other filling materials: Kapok has a heat and moisture regulating effect.
 The fibre is coated with a layer of wax.
 Therefore it absorbs almost no moisture.
 This is why it is often used for boat cushions.

 The Kapok fibre itself does not provide a living environment or breeding ground for mites and other insects.
 The filling provides a comfortable firmness that keeps the cushions in shape.
 Kapok is quite durable.
 The cultivation and the harvest from wild growth are very sustainable and environmentally friendly.
 No chemicals needed!